Beyond Glory: Production

 The movie was originally known as The Long Gray Line, a reference to the unbroken line of officers produced by West Point over the years.
 Paramount assigned William Wister Haines to write the script in March 1947 and he went to West Point for research.
 Producer Robert Fellows met with West Point's superintendent, General Maxwell D. Taylor, who promised co-operation.
-Fellows and Haines shot documentary footage at West Point in June.|author=The same month it was announced the film's leads would be Alan Ladd and Joan Caulfield.
+Fellows and Haines shot documentary footage at West Point in June.
+The same month it was announced the film's leads would be Alan Ladd and Joan Caulfield.
 Caulfield's casting meant she had to be replaced on Night Has a Thousand Eyes by Gail Russell.
 John Farrow assigned to direct in August.

 The same month Audie Murphy was cast.
 He had been under contract to James and William Cagney for a year and a half but they had never used him in a film.
 His appearance in the film was technically a "loan out" but Murphy received all his fee for this film.

 The film was made with the co operation of West Point.
 Filming started on location at West Point in early September 1947.
 That week, Joan Caulfield was replaced by Donna Reed, who had to be borrowed from MGM.

 Gerald J Higgins acted as technical adviser.

 In November 1947 the film was re-titled Now and Forever.
 The following March it became Beyond Glory.